 the first thing on my list was ‘learn yoga’. i got out all of my yoga dvd’s. i immediately returned the brian kest dvd to it’s home in my closet. i had never even been able to complete an entire kest routine even on a good day. crunch yoga? – still way too hard for a beginners class. om with cyndi lee? too spiritually oriented for a group of religious jewish women. at barnes & noble i found a nice giam beginners class on dvd for $23.95. although no where in my 350 square foot apartment is there enough space to manuver through an entire yoga sequence, i practiced the best i could and then begin scripting the class and combining just the right mix of meditative music for a one hour class.

-i own 4 yoga mats including the nasty green soot-stained mat that stays in the backyard and serves mostly as a bed for ivan during the day. there another 4 mats at my parents house sent to my by mel. the $53.00 mats were donated by the manufacturer for a day of yoga and meditation that mel was hosting in los angeles. after the event, mel asked if i had any use for 4 of the left over mats.
-Figuring they may come in handy for a fundraising event someday, i said yes. she sent them to me and i stored them in new jersey. that’s 8 mats total plus julia’s mat equals 9. several weeks ago i saw mats on sale in tj max for $9.99. i bought 3. twelve mats will have to do. total investment to date: roughly $54.00 and a special trip to nj.
+i own 4 yoga mats including the nasty green soot-stained mat that stays in the backyard and serves mostly as a bed for ivan during the day. there another 4 mats at my parents house sent to my by my awesome friend, mel. the $53.00 mats were donated by the manufacturer for a day of yoga and meditation that mel was hosting in los angeles. after the event, mel asked if i had any use for 4 of the left over mats.
+Figuring they may come in handy for an event someday, i said yes. she sent them to me and i stored them in new jersey. that’s 8 mats total plus julia’s mat equals 9. several weeks ago i saw mats on sale in tj max for $9.99. i bought 3. twelve mats will have to do. total investment to date: roughly $54.00 and a special trip to nj.

 as i practiced teaching the routine each evening, it became apparent that music was not optional. it also became apparent that i was at least a size and a half larger than i was the last time i taught an exercise class. i purchased an ipod dock at pc richards and a new yoga outfit at tj maxx.